 DEFUNCT TEAMS

-This is a list of the defunct CFL USA expansion teams only.
+This is a list of the defunct CFL USA expansion teams that did not play in the 1995 CFL Season above.

 SACRAMENTO